PabloIbannez/UAMMD-structured/docs/SimulationStep/SimulationUtils/UtilsStep/InfoStep.rst

 The InfoStep is a utility simulation step that prints information about the simulation progress, including estimated time remaining and performance metrics.

+The output is displayed through the standard output stream, and includes the following information:

+- The current step
+- ETA (estimated time of arrival) for the simulation to complete
+- Mean FPS, mean number of steps completed per second

 ----

 * **type**: ``UtilsStep``, ``InfoStep``